vanadium-archive/browser/src/components/help/content/methods.md

 (the bookmark icon is solid purple).
 Click it again to remove the bookmark.

-Below the full name and the type, you can see the resolved names for this service, and what interfaces are supported by this service.
+Below the full name and the type, you can see the object addresses for this service, and what interfaces are supported by this service.